DB19222/DL2-group5-med-seg/blogpost.md

 **We move this to a different place**
 Coordinate system in medical images:
 The coordinate system in medical imaging consists of mainly three three systems: the world, anatomical, and the medical image coordinate system as seen in figure 9.
-In our experiment, we manipulated the images by performing rotations along the Z-axis in the world coordinate system, i.e. rotating along the axial plane anatomical coordinate system or along the k axis in medical image coodinate system.
+In our experiment, we manipulated the images by performing rotations along the Z-axis in the world coordinate system, i.e. rotating along the axial plane anatomical coordinate system or along the k axis in medical image coordinate system.

 <!-- <table align="center">
   <tr align="center">